msfasha/Arabic-Deep-Learning-OCR/README.md

 ## Usage, Run on Local Environment:

-- Clone/fork the repository into you local system (git clone git@github.com:msfasha/Arabic-Deep-Learning-OCR.git)
+- Clone/fork the repository into you local system.
 - Create python virtual environment in the repository directory.

   sudo apt-get install python3-venv